 Ship has partnered with the CampusShield app to increase your safety on and off campus.
 Allow location services and connect to wi-fi for the best results.

-Monitor your health and well-being, submit anonymous tips, have one-tap access to COVID-19 resources, and show your Raider Respect with this FREE app!
+Monitor your health and well-being, submit anonymous tips, and have one-tap access to COVID-19 resources with this FREE app!

 We know there are many new terms and words to get used to… here are a few terms and their definitions:

 ISOLATION means to separate those infected (either with or without symptoms) from those who are healthy.
 This action should begin once you start to feel symptoms and/or test positive and should end once you are no longer presenting any symptoms.
 Current health standards recommend a 10-day isolation since symptoms first appeared and at least 24 hours since any signs of symptoms have passed without the use of medication.